ApolloAuto/apollo/README.md

 ## Documents

-* [HowTo](https://github.com/ApolloAuto/apollo/tree/master/docs/howto): A Brief technical solutions to common problems developers face during the installation and use of Apollo platform
+* [HowTo](https://github.com/ApolloAuto/apollo/tree/master/docs/howto): Brief technical solutions to common problems that developers face during the installation and use of the Apollo platform

 * [Specs](https://github.com/ApolloAuto/apollo/tree/master/docs/specs): A Deep dive into Apollo's Hardware and Software specifications (only recommended for expert level developers that have successfully installed and launched Apollo)